section-engineering-education/engineering-education/content/articles/introducing-threads-in-java-socket-programming/index.md

 - [Conclusion](#conclusion)

 ### Threads
 Each sequential program starts, runs through its execution and ends.
 In a threaded program, the program's control moves logically.
 It's a separate way to go through the program's source code.
-When many events or actions need to happen simultaneously, many applications are made to work on a single thread.
-When many threads are running simultaneously, it is common for one thread to take a different path through the same code as the rest. ` Java.lang` is in charge of making and managing every thread in the `Java.Class` of threads.
+When a large number of things need to happen at the same time, a single thread of execution is used by several applications.
+A varied path through the same code is typical when numerous threads are operating at the same time. ` Java.lang` is in charge of making and managing every thread in the `Java.Class` of threads.

 ### Why threads
 It's also essential that the server can handle multiple clients at once.
 Having the ability to manage several consumers simultaneously is a requirement of our design framework.
 In order to assign each request to a data input stream thread as it arrives, our server-side architecture necessitates threading.
-Starting a new thread in Java is accomplished in one of two ways:
+There are two ways to start a new Java thread:
-- Runnable interface implementation is necessary.
+- It is important to implement the Runnable interface.
 It is possible by running `java.lang.Runnable`.
 - Extending the Thread class by running `java.lang.Thread`.

 ### Server-Side Programming